omerfkgoze/omerfkgoze/README.md

 - 🌱 I’m currently learning **TypeScript**

-- 👨‍💻 All of my projects are available at [https://portfolio-bgpz1bwci-omer-faruks-projects.vercel.app/](https://portfolio-bgpz1bwci-omer-faruks-projects.vercel.app/)

 - 💬 Ask me about **react, javascript**

 - 📫 How to reach me **farukucukgoze@gmail.com**